Odd-even pricing: Use psychology to win more sales

 As the name suggests, odd prices avoid round numbers and are instead set just below an even price to make it appear lower than it really is.
 They will usually end with .95 or .99 or can also be distinctive numbers like 23 or 7.

 Odd prices are generally perceived as a bargain compared to products with even-numbered price tags, even though the actual difference is small to non-existent in many cases.
-They simply feel very different.
+They feel very different.

 On the other hand, even prices in whole tens, hundreds, thousands, etc. convey a premium quality product or service.
 The perception here is that in addition to adding a sense of completeness to your prices, rounded numbers also communicate that you are confident in the value of your product – that it’s worth every cent.